Colour Graphics Adapter: Notes

 - Bit 6: Swap planes

-- If one of the two-plane modes is in use, this swaps the two planes over, so that the screen gets the data for the first plane from 0BC000h and the second from 0B8000h.
+- If one of the two-plane modes is in use, this swaps the two planes over, so that the second plane appears in memory at 0B8000h and the first at 0BC000h.

 If bits 4 and 5 are reset, you get normal CGA mode.
 If they're both set, the documentation implies 320x200 mode takes precedence.